KristianaTR/pet-adoption-app/README.md

 ### Running the project locally

-While this project is in progress you can check it out by running it locally.
+While this project is in progress you can check it out by running it locally. <br>
 Step-by-step guide on how to install and set up the project.

 1. Clone the repository: